 Nike's leather Cortez were sold for $22.90.
 Can you imagine!

 However, this leather Cortez was quite heavy.
 Bowerman changed the leather upper to a lightweight nylon construction and in 1974 the Nylon Nike Cortez was introduced as the world's lightest running shoe.
-There was also a women's version of the Cortez called the Seniorita Cortez.
-This shoe became popular when seen with actress Farah Fawcett in Charlie's Angles.
+There was also a women's version of the Cortez called the Senorita Cortez.
+This shoe became popular when seen on actress Farah Fawcett in Charlie's Angels.

 The forbidden Nike sneaker

-The notorious American gang MS-13 has adopted the Nike Cortez as part of their uniform, as a sign of loyalty.
-In fact, the shoe has become so closely associated with the transnational gang that police in gang areas usually assume that anyone wearing the shoe is involved with MS-13.
+The notorious American gang MS-13 adopted the Nike Cortez as part of their uniform, as a sign of loyalty.
+In fact, the shoe has become so closely associated with the them that police in gang areas usually assume that anyone wearing the shoe is involved with MS-13.

 Run Forest, Run!

 When I think of the Nike Cortez, I think of something completely different.
 Namely Forrest Gump.
 This film is often called a 'product placement slam dunk'.
 The shoe became mega popular again due to the success of the film.
 Forrest received the kicks as a gift and described it as "The best gift anyone could ever give me!"
-I regularly see memes passing by where the model has been replaced by another shoe.
-Check out an example below
+You can regularly see memes passing by where the model has been replaced by another shoe.
+Check out an example below: